THE VOLGA GERMANS IN PORTLAND

 Roy Helser

-Roy Helser was a top pitcher with the Portland Beavers from 1942 to 1952 and was a member of Portland's 1945 Pacific Coast League pennant winning team.
+Roy was a top pitcher with the Portland Beavers from 1943 to 1952.
+He was a member of Portland's 1945 Pacific Coast League pennant-winning team.
+Helser had three 20-game winning seasons with the Beavers when their games were played at the old Vaughn Street Park.

 Roy Helser